Daihatsu Mira e:S: Second generation (LA350; 2017)

 The second-generation Mira e:S was released on 9 May 2017, alongside the second-generation Pixis Epoch and Pleo Plus.
 The engine was the same, Atkinson cycle three-cylinder with 49 PS as used in the previous generation since 2014.
 Thanks to significant weight reduction, fuel economy increased marginally, from 34.2 to 35.2 km/L for the lightest, two-wheel drive models.
 Some of the better equipped models, such as the X and G and their derivatives, are fitted with jewelled, multifaceted LED headlamps.

-The Mira Van from the previous generation was discontinued, with Daihatsu opting not to market a van derivative of their kei hatchback.
-Instead, the low-priced B ("Business") model was available; with plain steel wheels and other money saving reductions such as a sticker replacing the chrome badge on the rear and fixed rear side windows it was also revised to provide a flat loading floor with the rear seat folded down.
+The Mira Van from the previous generation was discontinued, with Daihatsu opting to no longer market a van derivative of their kei hatchback.
+Instead, the low-priced B ("Business") model was available.
+The B model has plain steel wheels and other money saving reductions such as a sticker replacing the chrome badge on the rear and fixed rear side windows; it was also revised to provide a flat loading floor with the rear seat folded down.